 Offshore company requests and controlling interest

-Requests linked to an offshore company apply where the arrangement holds a controlling interest — generally more than 50% of shares or effective control.
-Offshore means entities outside the EU, Norway, Iceland or Liechtenstein in this context.
+Requests linked to an offshore company apply where the trust holds a controlling interest — generally more than 50% of shares or effective control of the company.
+In this context, “offshore” means entities outside the UK that fall within certain regulatory categories.
+These requests follow a separate, stricter process.

 What information may be shared

-- For individuals: name, month/year of birth, country of residence, nationality and role.
+- For individuals: name, month and year of birth, country of residence, nationality and their role in the trust arrangement (trustee, settlor, beneficiary, etc.).

-- For organisations: name, country of residence and role.
+- For organisations: name, country of residence and role in the trust arrangement.

-Do not use a data request simply to check registration or to take over administration — use the online service or the usual helplines for that.
+Do not use a data request simply to check your own trust’s registration status or to take over administration — use the online TRS service or the TRS helpline for that.

-Practical tip: include the arrangement name, URN or UTR, linked company details and any land or property references so the request is traceable.
-For guidance on acting as a trustee or agent see our page on registering a trust as a trustee.
+Practical tip: if you are making a legitimate data request, include the trust name, URN or UTR, any linked company details and any land or property references so the request is traceable and can be processed efficiently.
+For general guidance on acting as a trustee see our page on registering a trust as a trustee.

 Reasons HMRC may not respond as expected and how to avoid delays